Refs/dev-plat/README.md

 * to understand this bug , we should know the action flow in the store:
   + When we register the 'reducer functions' by `StoreModule.forRoot(reducers, { metaReducers })` that means every reducer's going to accept the action dispatched by the store. so when the @ngrx/store/init has been dispatched every reducer will listen to it;
-  + After the @ngrx/store/init has been dispatched our leftMenus reducer will execute it , but there isn't a case that can match the Action, so it have to return the default state, if it has'n a default state,it will return none; so we get a empty after @ngrx/store/init action;
+  + After the @ngrx/store/init has been dispatched our leftMenus reducer will execute it , but there isn't a case that can match the Action, so it have to return the default state, if it hasn't a default state,it will return none; so we get a empty after @ngrx/store/init action;
   + So after the 'ROUTER_NAVIGATION' action , it will be empty; because it has no case to match the action and has nothing to return ;